-Tajikistan remains a delightfully unexplored country.
+Compared to some of its better known neighbours, Tajikistan remains a little-visited country.
 The roads can be bumpy, the food can be basic and the tourism infrastructure outside the capital can be somewhat haphazard.
-All of this, we think, make Tajikistan a fabulous place for adventuring.
+All of this, we think, make Tajikistan a fabulous place for adventure.
 If you love the thrill of new places, heart-bursting scenery and humbling hospitality, there are few countries that gladden the soul quite like this.
 This is a trip about people, culture and a place you’ll never forget.

 |DEPARTURE/RETURN LOCATION||Dushanbe International Airport|

 |DEPARTURE TIME||Please ensure you arrive in good time for all flights|